-This article is very simplistic.
-It deals only with a few suggestions as to how a group of Christians may begin meeting together for worship and encouragement.
-In other words, it presents the essential form of a "church.
+Here are a few suggestions for Christians meeting together for worship and encouragement.
+It presents the essential form of a "church."

 Those coming together to form a church should agree as to its nature.
 From the New Testament description of the church of the first century, we will observe that the church is distinguished as